The directive must align with international guidelines

 Shortcomings in the proposal

 According to Swedwatch the proposal has significant flaws that need to be addressed.
-A coming directive needs to be in line with established international guidelines for corporate and human rights, but the current proposal deviates from important principals and incudes weaker obligations in several areas.
+A coming directive needs to be in line with established international norms on responsible business conduct, but the current proposal deviates from important principles and incudes weaker obligations in several areas.

-To lay a foundation for an efficient regulation it is, according to Swedwatch, crucial that the directive is designed so that:
+To lay a foundation for an efficient law it is, according to Swedwatch, crucial that the directive is designed so that:

 Requirements for businesses to carry out due diligence are in line with the United Nations Guiding Principles on Business and Human Rights as well as OECDs Guidelines for Multinational Enterprises